Needle

 Hardman's tile data shows that the tiles for Wily's introduction.
 Other than that, nothing is interesting about it.

 Although the "Breakman Blocker" is in Geminiman's level, it's graphics are in Snakeman's level!
 The data for their levels aren't even close.
 To add to matters, Snakeman's level borrows clouds from the first Wily level!
 So, maybe Snakeman's level originally had the "Breakman Blocker".
 Or (more likely) the "blocker" was added to Geminiman's level later on, but having run out of room in Gemini's level data, they replaced cloud data in Snakeman's level with the blocker data and then used cloud data from Wily level 1 with a different palette for Snakeman's level.
 Considering the size and structure of the "cloud" part of Snake's level I tend to think the latter was the case.
-(The screenshots used come from this site.
-Used without permission.
-I'm a bad boy.)
+(The screenshots used come from this site.)

 Still, I gotta wonder at the significance of Geminiman's level.
 There's allot of oddities surrounding it.

 These are unused level tiles found in Sparkman's level.
-Maybe they were used for the pillars of garbage blocks and were changed later on, maybe they were for Doc Robot's level, I really have no idea.
+Maybe they were meant for Doc Robot's level, I really have no idea.
 Reminds me of Dustman's level from Megaman 4.
+Placing them back into the game reveals they're placed before Megaman on the screen, thereby obscuring the view of the player somewhat.

 Now, Magnet's level tile data is VERY interesting!
 Those happy faces MUST be an in-joke for unfinished portions of the graphics and we see some destroyed bits of piping and brumbling bricks.
 I've peiced together what must be some sort of trap.